isomerpages/nea-cgs/_campaigns/Say YES to Waste Less/SYTWL Deals.md

 </div>
 <p><strong>M1 Limited</strong>
 </p>
-<p>M1 offers customers the option of 5G Eco SIM cards and 5G eSIMs.
-In addition,
+<p>M1 offers customers physical 5G SIM-cards that are made of recyclable
-M1 has implemented devices ‘trade-in’ programmes for both its B2B and B2C customers, extending the life span of devices and reducing the amount of electronic equipment being disposed.</p>
+materials and 5G eSIMs – allowing customers to activate a mobile plan without a SIM card, encouraging customers to adopt the M1 eBill and launching the TradeUP programme at all M1 Shops to promote devices recycling.</p>
 </td>
 </tr>
 <tr>